(Revised and updated as per syllabus pattern 0f 2017)

 How to start your preparation?

-If you are preparing for 2017 ICS exam then you should start your preparation from jan/2016 or at least form june/2016.
+If you are preparing for 2017 ICS exam then you should start preparing from jan/2016 or at least form june/2016.
 In the initial stage of your preparation start with NCERT/State books and also you may refer one or two newspaper as well as maintain notes simultaneously.
 At this stage you do not need to overload yourself. this process may continue for 2 months(Jan + Feb).

 |NCERT Books||New NCERT/Old NCERT|